space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 4. game in progress state
     - as game progresses, user continues entering the par for each hole and their number of strokes per hole.
+    - for each player number of strokes, the cell background color should be dynamically updated.
+You may use [style binding](https://angular.io/guide/attribute-binding#binding-to-a-single-style)
-    - for each number of strokes, if it is above par, that cell background should be red. if it is under par it should be green. if it is par it should be neutral.
+        - if the number of strokes is above par, that cell background should be red.
+        - if it is under par it should be green.
+        - if it is par it should be neutral.
-    - the par and player 'total and under/over par' columns should be dynamically updated. player's total follows same color scheme to individual strokes compared to overall par.
+    - the par and player 'total and under/over par' columns should also be dynamically updated whenever a new number of player strokes and par strokes is entered for a hole. player's total follows same color scheme to individual strokes compared to overall par.
 ![Golf Score Keeper In Progress](images/golfScoreProjectGameInProgressView.png)

 5. game completed state(when all par and user stroke cells have had values entered)